I AM GOING THROUGH AND EDITING THIS STORY FOR TYPOS, ETC. I AM NOT ADDING ANYTHING NEW. APOLOGIES IF YOU RECEIVE CONFUSING UPDATE NOTICES!

 Rosalie Cullen sat in the darkness of a cloudy night on the Olympic peninsula.
 It wasn't raining to speak of; just some light mist, and the occasional splatter of drops the locals called "spitting."
 Rosalie had learned quickly that the locals here had as many words for rain as the Inuit had (apocryphally, she amended; there was no proof that the urban legend was actually true) for snow.

 She had swathed her blond hair with a dark scarf, not wanting the pale strands to give her away as she sat high up in a tree, peering into the darkened window of Isabella Swan's bedroom.
 Alice's innocent reference to the town joke about Isabella's perpetual clumsiness had set off warning sirens in Rosalie's head, and Esme's, too.
 If the pretty little high school girl really was a first-class klutz, that was one thing.
-But if the moniker was really an attempt to hide something more sinister, Rose had every intention of exposing the cover-up.
+But if the moniker was actually an attempt to hide something more sinister, Rose had every intention of exposing the cover-up.
 She and Esme both knew firsthand the insidious mess that abuse made of a young woman's mind, and though their memories of their past human lives were watery and indistinct, the emotions were anything but.
 Rose wasn't about to sit by and let someone else's life play out the way hers and Esme's had.

 By unspoken agreement, she and Emmett had decided not to say anything to Alice until they had an answer one way or another.
 Their baby sister was overwrought anyway, with her conviction that the new girl was destined to become Edward's love and her inability to see Isabella's future, and her emotional state was so much more delicate than anyone else's in the household.
-Rose wanted no part in getting Alice worked up over what could - maybe, possibly - be nothing.
+Rose wanted no part in getting Alice worked up over what could—maybe, possibly—be nothing.

 The tree trembled suddenly, and Rosalie's nostrils flared as she breathed in the familiar scent of her brother, Edward.
 She hadn't heard him approach, but that was unsurprising.
 She'd been concentrating on the window, and anyway, Edward was a sneaky bastard.
-He could be quieter than just about anyone except Jasper, when he wanted to.
+He could be quieter than just about anyone except Jasper when he wanted to.
 She watched him scramble up to her without turning her head from the darkened window.

 "Fancy meeting you here," she said when he was settled on a limb just below her.
 He didn't say anything, and Rose finally looked at him.
 His eyes were black, though she knew perfectly well that he'd been hunting just the other day and shouldn't look so hungry yet.
-Or was it something entirely different than that sort of hunger?
+Or was it an entirely different sort of hunger?
 She studied his pale, delicate features, but he was giving nothing away except irritation, and that was par for the course with Edward.
 Seeing him not irritated or withdrawn was unusual.
 He was very, very good at hiding whatever else he was thinking or feeling, and Jasper wasn't around to give her any clues.
 She exhaled impatiently and tried to swallow back her own irritation.
 "Not speaking, then?
 That's just fine.
-I can posit my own explanations for why you're here."
+I can posit my own reasons why you're here."

 "I certainly have nothing to hide."
 She refused to be cowed by his eyes, no matter how much they unnerved her.
 She'd never seen someone look so hungry, so desperate.
 "Alice let slip that Isabella's known as a first-class klutz around town.
 The way she said it made Esme and I agree that we needed to keep tabs on the situation."